Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Introduction

+As in the previous example, we approximate the expectation and the almost sure constraint using independent and identically distributed samples.
+Beyond the consistency of sample-based optimal values and solutions, our framework is designed to establish, \wpone, the convergence of the corresponding sample-based Karush--Kuhn--Tucker (KKT) points to those of the risk-neutral problem as $N \to \infty$. \end{example}

+Both examples share three characteristics motivating our general problem formulation provided below: (i) the decision spaces/control spaces are infinite dimensional, (ii) the constraints are conic and must hold for (almost) every realization of the uncertainty, and (iii) the problems exhibit a compactness feature encoded through an operator $B$, which is the key structural property used in our theoretical analysis.

+Building on the preceding examples, we consider a (possibly nonconvex) stochastic program of the following form:

-A problem of this form has many applications, such as machine learning \cite{Cucker2002}, field development \cite{Aliyev2016}, optimization of batch reactors \cite{Ruppen1995}, natural gas markets \cite{allevi2018evaluating,grimm2019multilevel}, and PDE-constrained optimization under uncertainty \cite{Gahururu2022}.
+Besides the examples introduced above, a problem of this form has further applications, such as field development \cite{Aliyev2016}, optimization of batch reactors \cite{Ruppen1995}, and natural gas markets \cite{allevi2018evaluating,grimm2019multilevel}.
 Here, the random element $\xi$ is defined on a complete probability space $(\Omega, \mathcal{F}, P)$ with images in $\Xi$, the latter being a complete separable metric space equipped with its Borel $\sigma$-algebra.
 The law $\pP$ of $\xi$ is assumed to be complete and $U$ is the dual to a real separable Banach space.
-Furthermore, $B$ is a linear, weakly$^*$-to-strongly continuous operator.
+Furthermore, $B$ is a linear, sequentially weakly$^*$-to-strongly continuous operator.
 The objective is allowed to contain a possibly nonsmooth convex term $\psi$ and the constraint is defined with respect to a closed, convex cone $K$ in a real separable Banach space $R$.

 In this paper, we focus on the consistency (as $N\rightarrow \infty$) of optimality conditions for the sample average approximation (SAA) problem \cite{Kleywegt2002,Shapiro2021},

 Here, $\xi^1$, $\xi^2$, $\dots$, are independent $\Xi$-valued random elements defined on a probability space such that each $\xi^i$ has distribution $\mathbb{P}$.
 Our analysis handles not only the consistency of optimal values and solutions to \eqref{eq:stateconstrainedproblem-SAA}, but also the consistency of Lagrange multipliers appearing in the optimality conditions.
 The latter property is not only relevant for the application of multiplier-based optimization methods; Lagrange multipliers also provide useful information about the sensitivity of the value function with respect to perturbations of the constraint.